xaerov/HiLoGame/README.md

 ## Remarks

 I've spent just a couple of hours on the solution.
-Thus, it's quite raw, with no attention payed to the details, but still could demonstrate the overall design and architecture.
+Thus, it's quite raw, with no attention paid to the details, but still, it could demonstrate the overall design and architecture.

 # Getting Started